Koredotcom/docs/docs/xo/automation/use-cases/dialogs/node-types/working-with-the-service-node.md

     6. **Data Service** – Define CRUD operations to query and manipulate the data for any given data table/table view.

 3. Based on the service type selected, select the **Type/Sub Type** from the respective drop-down lists or Auth URL.
-4. Define the **Pre-processor Script** to pass the input parameters dynamically for executing an Service Node’s API call.
+4. Define the **Pre-processor Script** to pass the input parameters dynamically for executing a Service Node’s API call.
 [Learn more](#pre-processor-script).

 5. Under the **Request Definition** section, click **Define Request**.